Vyral/brett-jennings-recruiting/_posts/2020-08-26-10-transactions--11m-in-escrow-in-one-week.md

 {% include pullquote.html %}

 As Nneka put it, buyers in these uncertain times hunger for any certainty they can find.
 Since our brokerage does so much business, we’re able to track a ton of market data, which we can then provide to our clients on a regular basis.
 This helps them feel informed and empowered.
-When N**neka provides these market updates, she underscores the sense of urgency that exists in the market right now: Interest rates are at an unprecedented low, but they won’t stay there forever.**
+When **Nneka provides these market updates, she underscores the sense of urgency that exists in the market right now: Interest rates are at an unprecedented low, but they won’t stay there forever.**

 “It’s important for us to keep our clients abreast of what’s going on in the market so that they can make the best informed decision and build wealth through real estate,” Nneka said.

 She’s been taking advantage of those wealth-building opportunities herself, as this year she achieved her personal goal of buying an investment property.
 She’s now ready to continue her new goal: buy one new investment property every year.
-Whether it’s buy-and-hold or the flip approach, Nneka said she’s thrilled by the amazing options investment properties offer.&nbsp;
+Whether it’s buy-and-hold or the flip approach, Nneka said she’s thrilled by the amazing options that investment properties offer.&nbsp;

 If you want to hear more from this breakout agent, she’ll be speaking at our upcoming side forum\! **[Click here to register](http://google.com){: target="_blank" rel="noopener"}** so you can check out one of Nneka’s sessions.&nbsp;

 When asked what advice she’d give for navigating this unique market, Nneka stressed the importance of acting with confidence.
 In her own words: “Know how your market data can benefit your buyers and sellers alike in the same environment.
 People come to us for that sense of expertise in the market.”
 It’s all about giving your clients the courage to jump in and make a decision they’ll be thankful for now and well into the future.&nbsp;

-If you’re someone who’s interested in learning how to elevate your level of success, feel free to explore some of the great resources we have here on the blog.
+If you’re interested in learning how to elevate your level of success, feel free to explore some of the great resources we have here on the blog.
 Our Mastermind group also provides some great free content\!&nbsp;

 **Did you know we are recruiting right now?
 If you’re committed to exceptional service and are willing to grow regardless of what stage your career is in, you may be the right fit.** As always, reach out to us if you have any questions, and remember: Don’t just be an agent—be the expert.